Olympus E-M5 II vs Sony A7R III

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The E-M5 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the A7R III has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A7R III was succeeded by the Sony A7R IV.
+Both the E-M5 II and the A7R III have been discontinued, but can regularly be found used on eBay.
+The E-M5 II was replaced by the Olympus E-M5 III, while the A7R III was followed by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So what conclusions can be drawn?
 Is the Olympus E-M5 II better than the Sony A7R III or vice versa?
 The listing below highlights the relative strengths of the two models.